 - Nikon epifluorescent microscope equipped for digital monochrome and color image analysis, an X-Y-Z encoded motorized stage, Pentium computer and Elements software, as well as a second Nikon microscope with a Sony DXC-390 camera and Bioquant NOVA software for bone histomorphometry.

 - Zeiss Axioplan microscope with a color digital camera for digital capture.

 - Leica DMRXE microscope with color digital camera for digital capture.

 Other Histology Laboratory Imaging Equipment

-The Micro-Computed Tomography laboratory contains a ScanCo MicroCT 35 Scanner with two terminals.
-It has a Windows-based microcomputer for image analysis; th associated Windows-based software includes Mimics, Geomagic Studio, Strand 7 Finite Element software, Analyze, and Imaris; and a Windows-based microcomputer set-up to use with Bioquant Osteo.
+The Micro-Computed Tomography area contains a ScanCo MicroCT 35 Scanner with two terminals.
+It has a Windows-based microcomputer for image analysis; the associated Windows-based software includes Mimics, Geomagic Studio, Strand 7 Finite Element software, Analyze, and Imaris; and a Windows-based microcomputer set-up to use with Bioquant Osteo.

 General Shared Core Equipment

 All research equipment at the College is considered shared and, with proper training, may be used by any researcher.